-We are ordinary women from all walks of life.
-Our special focus is to work for unity and reconciliation where there is brokenness, to help people become whole and holy, individually and together.
+We are a community whose mission is to realize the prayer of Christ: that all may be one with God and with one another.
+We are united in a special focus: to work for unity where there is brokenness and to help people become whole and holy, individually and together.

 Consensus Statement of the Sisters of St. Joseph

 Stimulated by the Holy Spirit of Love

 the Sister of St. Joseph moves always towards

 profound love of God